 Also, many colleges have certificate or diploma programs, operated separately from the degree programs, open to indivisuals without university degrees.
 More information on available diploma and certificate programs can be found here.

 How can I be sure that the degree I earn at TST will be recognized elsewhere?

 The standard method by which institutions give public attestation of the educational quality of their degree programs is accreditation.
 TST member schools and TST itself are members of the Association for Theological Schools (ATS) in the United States and Canada, and their degree programs are accredited by the ATS Commission on Accrediting.
 The "conjoint" degree programs, which lead to degrees conjointly conferred by the University of Toronto, have the additional endorsement of the University of Toronto, which is ranked among the world's top research universities.
 The ThM and PhD programs are approved by the Ontario Council on Graduate Studies.

 How big is TST and how many courses do I have to choose from?

 Across the seven member colleges over 1000 students are enrolled representing dozens of denominations and diverse theological and cultural traditions.
 All together, the member colleges offer about 530 courses per year, taught by approximately 60 faculty members.

 Will I find the books I need in the libraries there?

 The University of Toronto Libraries is the largest academic library in Canada; in North America it is one of the top three academic research libraries.
 It has nearly 12 million bound volumes, nearly 6 million microfilms, over a million maps, films, recordings, and graphics, and nearly 239,000 serial subscriptions.
-TST students have full access to the collection, and, except at a few specialized libraries, full borrowing privileges.
+TST students in conjoint degrees have full access to the collection, and, except at a few specialized libraries, full borrowing privileges.

 Each college has its own library (Trinity College and Wycliffe College share their library).
 All college libraries are part of the University of Toronto Libraries.